Medicare Part D provides important coverage for prescription drugs, but it does not cover everything.

 - Find a Pharmaceutical Assistance Program for your prescriptions at Medicare.gov

-- Apply for help from a certified charity like a copay foundation, if there is one for your medicines.
+- Apply for help from a certified charity like the Patient Advocate Foundation.

 - Apply for help from a Patient Assistance Program (PAP) that serves people in Medicare Part D plans.
-If enrolled in the Patient Assistance Program, out-of-pocket costs must be submitted to Medicare or they will not count towards the total drug costs.
+If enrolled in a PAP, you must submi out-of-pocket costs tto Medicare or they will not count toward your total drug costs.
 Check with your Part D plan to see how to submit out-of-pocket costs.

-- See if your doctor can give you free samples of any of the medicines taken.
+- See if your doctor can give you free samples of any of the medicines you take.

-- Contact your county public health department to see if they have a free medicine program.
+- Contact your county public health department to ask if they have a free medicine program.